 Normal - Examine the following with the control panel cover off.
-Note the two smaller circuit boards mounted on a metal "bridge" over the inverter.
-The red LED behind the upper right side of the bridge should be lit and on steady when power is applied to the inverter.
-Refer to Figures 3 and 12.
+The small red LED on the upper right side of the inverter panel should be lit and on steady when power is applied to the inverter.
+Refer to Figure 3.

-Abnormal -The red LED behind the upper right side of the bridge is not lit.
+Abnormal -The red LED on the inverter is not lit.
 In this case, power is not being provided to the inverter.
 Check that line voltage is being applied to the bottom of the contactor.
-If so, check that 24 vac is being provided across the contactor coil.
-If not, check the control power wiring (RED and GRY wires) for 24 vac.
+If so, check that 24 vac is being provided across the contactor coil (between the tabs on the right and left side of the contactor).
+If not, check the 24 vac control power source wiring to the outdoor unit.
 Check that the high pressure switch is closed.
 A fault indicating OD UNIT COMM FAULT or OD UNIT LOST POWER would also result from no line voltage applied.

-The red LED behind the upper right side of the bridge is lit but blinking.
+The red LED on the inverter is lit but blinking.
 This indicates that the inverter is powered up and that it detects a fault condition.
-If the controller does not display a fault message, put the unit into HEAT or COOL mode, and a message will be displayed.
+If the controller does not display a fault message, put the unit into COOL mode, and a message will be displayed.
 NOTE: When line power is removed, the red LED will blink for about 1 minute before going out.
-Check that the 3- and 4-position communication plugs are connected to the terminals marked "INVERTER" and "INDOOR" on the right side of the outdoor interface board.